Afua-O/Vol_Opt/README.md

 # Vol_Opt

-Trade-off model for water management at Akosombo dam Based on MUSEH20 model for Sasquehana (https://github.com/JazminZatarain/MUSEH2O)
+Evolutionary Multi-Objective Direct Policy Search for the Akosombo and Kpong dams